ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/gradescope_scanning.md

 Note: you MUST have access to the original paper submissions.

 1. Locate the original paper submission for that student.
-2. Make a copy of that submission using the "Faint" setting.
+2. Make a copy of that submission using the "Pale" setting (look for it at the left hand side of the CS Dept. Copier menu.)
    You should see the contrast improve greatly.
    * Repeat this process if needed;on this setting, for really light pencil, a copy of a copy often looks *better* than the original.
 3. Scan THAT new copy to a pdf